 You sit in your car, and almost immediately your hand reaches for the radio to play some music.
-Though the speakers are located near your feet and at the front and back of your car, somehow the sound fills up the space like it’s coming from all around you, but how is that possible?
+Though the speakers are located near your feet and at the front and back of your car, somehow the sound fills up the space like it’s coming from all around you.
+But what are tweeters and what do tweeters do?

 It is actually quite incredible when you think about how a speaker works.

-Tweeters work on the opposite side of the frequency range to woofers.
-Woofers create low frequency sounds and are much larger, while tweeters create high frequency sounds and are smaller in size.
+Tweeters work on the opposite side of the frequency range than woofers.
+Woofers create low-frequency sounds and are much larger, while tweeters create high-frequency sounds and are smaller in size.
+Midrange speakers fall in between tweeters and woofers.

 What Are Tweeters?